25 Oreo Flavors You Never Knew Existed

 There's a reason Nabisco bills Oreos as "milk's favorite cookie."
 That sweet vanilla creme sandwiched between those equally heavenly chocolate wafer cookies is infinitely dunkable and delicious.
 But over the years, the company has experimented with plenty of flavors that go far beyond the original Oreo, which launched way back in 1912, and, well, things have gotten a bit weird from time to time.

-Some alternative Oreos, like brownie batter and dark chocolate, stick to the traditional cookie’s spirit, but others might make you do a double take.
+Some alternative Oreos, like brownie batter and dark chocolate, stick to the traditional cookie's spirit, but others might make you do a double-take.
 Did anyone ask for, say, a watermelon-flavored Oreo, or a spicy wasabi variety?
 The following weird Oreo flavors just go to show that sometimes, simpler is better.
-After all, you can’t beat a classic.
+After all, you can't beat a classic.
+Plus, check out our favorite store-bought chocolate chip cookies that are worth a bite, too!

 Swedish Fish Oreos